 The University of Gibraltar is a new, dynamic university located in one of the world’s most important crossing points.
-The Straits of Gibraltar has served as both bridge and barrier between Africa and Europe, and the Atlantic and the Mediterranean, since prehistory.
-This makes it ideally placed to become a centre of excellence generating high-quality original academic research.
+The Straits of Gibraltar have served as both bridge and barrier between Africa and Europe, and the Atlantic and the Mediterranean, since prehistory.
+This unique location, coupled with outstanding facilities, means that the University is ideally placed to become a centre of excellence generating high-quality original academic research.

 - Support excellence in scholarship

 - Increase our research capacity, particularly in Gibraltar-related subjects

 - Create a dynamic research environment to promote research excellence

 - Invest in individuals and provide the infrastructure and support for each to excel in his or her chosen field of inquiry or expression.